Storm kills at least 5 in St. Louis as millions remain under the threat of strong tornadoes and violent winds

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Andy Rose, Karina Tsui, Julianna Bragg and Diego Mendoza contributed to this report.
+CNN’s Andy Rose, Karina Tsui, Julianna Bragg, Diego Mendoza, Rashard Rose and Taylor Romine contributed to this report.